Traditional British Christmas Cake

 I hope all this helps you make a Christmas Cake in nearly any cake size or shape you want.
 A little second note too, say you used the above loaf tin, but wanted to make some mini ones with left over batter from making same quantity as the original recipe.
 Then just check the table for what other tins are 35% or less (ie. 100% – 65% = 35% left over).

 Here are just some examples of the first Christmas Cakes baked by some of our members in the Facebook group GBBO Fans.
 I think they did great!

 So I look forward to seeing your Traditional British Christmas Cakes when they are baked.
-Please remember to also post on the Bake-together post in the Facebook GBBO Fans group (found in the Announcements), or even contact me via the website contact form on the bottom of the home page.
+Please remember to also post on the Bake-together post in the Facebook GBBO Fans group (found in the Featured section), or even contact me via the website contact form on the bottom of the home page.
 Tag me on social media too if you like (see links below).

 Look out for Part 3 in The Facebook group, when I will periodically remind you to feed your cakes up till December.
 In the mean time, here’s the Christmas Cake Feeding Video.

 Then there’s Part 4 – Covering A Traditional Christmas Cake